 Support for research

-Work to improve our understanding of the links between technology, economy
+Work to improve our understanding of the links between technology, economy and society.

-for Prospective Technological Studies (IPTS)
+See: EU Institute for Prospective Technological Studies (IPTS)

 Tools for remote access to information.